-Any of these symptoms on their own may indicate other conditions rather than a detached retina, but if any occur it is a good idea to see your Doctor or Optometrist as soon as possible.
+Any of these symptoms on their own may indicate other conditions rather than a detached retina, but if any occur, it is a good idea to see your Doctor or Optometrist as soon as possible.

+If your retina becomes detached or torn, you will need retinal detachment surgery to repair it to restore or stop any loss of vision.
 A partial detachment can be treated by a special type of laser treatment called photocoagulation.
 This fuses the retina to the underlying layer, stopping any fluids that could damage the retina from getting in.

 Treatment can also involve a technique called scleral buckling.
 Silicone bands are sewn to the outside of the eyeball to gently hold the wall of the eye against the retina, allowing it to reattach itself.

-If you are worried you may have a detached or torn retina, contact your Optometrist or Doctor immediately, if they are unavailable visit your nearest A&E department.
+If you are worried you may have a detached or torn retina, contact your Optometrist or Doctor immediately.
+If they are unavailable, visit your nearest A&E department.